Matt Beaty Player Props: Royals vs. Phillies

-On Friday, Matt Beaty (coming off going 1-for-2) and the Kansas City Royals face the Philadelphia Phillies, whose starting pitcher will be Aaron Nola.
-First pitch is at 7:05 PM ET.
+After going 1-for-2 in his last game, Matt Beaty and the Kansas City Royals face the Philadelphia Phillies (who will hand the ball to Taijuan Walker) at 1:35 PM ET on Sunday.

 Matt Beaty Game Info & Props vs. the Phillies